Can Mouth Breathers Overcome CPAP Mask Leak?

 - Congenital conditions (such as Down syndrome)

-- Chronic nasal congestion (such as due to untreated allergies)
+- Chronic nasal congestion (due to untreated allergies, for example)

-- Learned behavior developed over years of inefficient breathing (such as due to untreated deviated septum)
+- Learned behavior developed over years of inefficient breathing (due to an untreated deviated septum, for example)

 Mouth breathing compromises:4,6-8